stackhpc/stackhpc-kayobe-config/doc/source/configuration/kayobe-automation.rst

 8. Check runners have registered properly by visiting the repository's :code:`Action` tab -> :code:`Runners` -> :code:`Self-hosted runners`

 9. Repeat the above steps for each environment you intend to deploy runners within.
-    You can share the fine-grain access token between environments.
+    You can share the fine-grained access token between environments.

 Workflow Deployment
 -------------------

-1. Edit `inventory/group_vars/github-writer/writer.yml` in the base configuration making the appropriate changes to your deployments specific needs see documentation for `stackhpc.kayobe_workflows.github <https://github.com/stackhpc/ansible-collection-kayobe-workflows/tree/main/roles/github>`__
+1. Edit `inventory/group_vars/github-writer/writer.yml` in the base configuration making the appropriate changes to your deployments specific needs.
+See documentation for `stackhpc.kayobe_workflows.github <https://github.com/stackhpc/ansible-collection-kayobe-workflows/tree/main/roles/github>`__.

 2. Run :code:`kayobe playbook run ${KAYOBE_CONFIG_PATH}/ansible/write-workflows.yml`